fscbr/sdc_course/CarND-LaneLines-P1/README.md

 ## Test on Images

-Now you should build your pipeline to work on the images in the directory "test_images"
+Now define functions that I need in the pipeline to process the images
-**You should make sure your pipeline works well on these images before you try the videos.**

 ```python